 Sensory Perception Varies.

 Perception varies from person to person.
 Knitters, gamers, and make-up artists tend to have better fine motor skills than framing carpenters, movers, and bakers.
 If you don’t use your fine motor skills a lot, give yourself a little time to adjust.
-Also, people who are tired or sick are less sensitive than people who are rested and well regulated.
+Also, people who are tired or sick are less sensitive than rested and well-regulated people.
 I’ve noticed this in my own practice.
 I often start a session by palpating the cycle.
 This tells me how perceptive I am and helps me adjust my sensitivity.

 Shift to the Right